peta/iitc-scan-scheduler/README.md

 # TODO

++ Add random jitter factor to pauses between scan operations
++ Store every external script file (iitc, plugins) in private GitHub Gist and introduce ghetto update checker that reloads default page when new versions are available
 + When in debug mode, create GeoJSON file with sector outline and all contained portals so that I can test the scanner behaviour
 + Figure out how to effectively persist data and how to expose it to consumer clients
 + Refactor code and inject context object to prevent nested closures